Get rid of the problem today Call 1300 577 777

 Damp air and/or steam in rooms possibly with small or no window or access to a ceiling cavity.

-How Ducted Bathroom Fans and Wall Fans work
+How Bathroom Ducted Exhaust Fans and Wall Ventilation Fan System works

 - Wall exhaust fans are a simple and sensible solution to the problem of damp in the bathroom